Due to the current circumstances, this season’s MSTP Interviews will be held virtually. We will make sure to update our page if any changes occur.

 Our PeopleWe want every student to be successful, and provide support at every level of education and training.
 Mentorship is key; our MSTP Mentorship Academy connects students with seasoned MSTP faculty members for guidance and feedback.
 We’re proud of our current roster of MSTP students, and encourage you to learn more about this cohort of talented and highly accomplished candidates.

-Program Director Lawrence S. Kirschner, MD, PhD explains the exciting opportunities that await students who decide to enter the dual degree program.
+Interim Director, Tamar Gur, MD, PhD, explains the exciting opportunities that await students who decide to enter the dual degree program.
 While rigorous and challenging, the end result will be a career that allows students to make a huge impact on future generations.
 We hope that you consider pursuing this educational career and can one day call you a colleague.
 Together, we all push back on the boundaries that limit our knowledge.